taylor-felt/BehindTheMeterSolutions.com/README.md

 python app.py
 ```

-Open `index.html` in your browser.
-The page will communicate with the running Flask API on port `5000`.
+Start the server and then visit `http://localhost:5000/` in your browser.
+The index page is served directly from Flask so the JavaScript can communicate with the API without CORS issues.

 ## Features

 * Import rate schedules from an Excel file.
+The upload endpoint automatically skips the first two rows of the provided PG&E spreadsheet.
 * Dependent drop downs for state, utility and available rate schedules.
 * Ability to view and update a selected schedule.
 * Downloadable Excel template for importing data.